zash326/WikipediaBrowsing/README.md

-i) Import the projects from the directory to Eclipse ii) Import Navigator.java and Tester.java into the project iii) Open pom.xml and update serenity.version to 1.2.2 (pom.xml file is uploaded as a reference) iv) Add the following dependency to pom.xml (Please refer to the uploaded file) (Not needed if working in Firefox 47 and below)
+i) Import the projects from the directory to Eclipse ii) Import Navigator.java and Tester.java into the project iii) Open pom.xml and update serenity.version to 1.2.2 (pom.xml file is uploaded as a reference) iv) Add the following dependency to pom.xml, (Please refer to the uploaded pom.xml file) (Not needed if working in Firefox 47 and below)

  <dependency>
     <groupId>org.seleniumhq.selenium</groupId>